Quick links to sections below…

 Overseas many financial institutions are on the CIRRUS system which means to be able to use your credit/debit cards, not just at an ATM but for ALL purchases, in many cases you will be required to have a pin number.
 Call your bank or credit card company to get a PIN number issued for your card(s) before you leave.
 Make sure your PIN number is only four digits in length as some international credit card machines and ATMs can only handle four digit PIN numbers, also some do not recognize the “0″ as a number.
 You should inform your bank or credit card company in advance of your safari about your destination(s) and the dates that you will be traveling so that they can remove any automatic locks that may be put into place for your protection during your trip.

-Ozondhaje Safaris does not accept bank certified or personal checks as payment.
-If you do not want to carry so much in cash or traveler’s cheques and if you are confident in Ozondjahe Safaris as many of our clients are, you may consider making arrangements to send a bank wire transfer of an agreed upon amount a few weeks prior to your safari to cover a good portion of your estimated trophy fees.
+Ozondhaje Safaris does not accept personal checks, traveler’s checks and bank certified checks as payment.
+If you are confident in Ozondjahe Safaris as many of our clients are, you may consider making arrangements to send a bank wire transfer of an agreed upon amount a few weeks prior to your safari to cover a good portion of your estimated trophy fees.
 It is a common practice, it may save you the hassle of carrying so much money.
 Before instructing your bank to wire the funds, make sure there is ample time for the funds to get to our bank before you arrive for your hunting safari.

 Phone and Internet ←